jkingharman/twiteraser/README.md

 You'll then need to checkout this repo, ```bundle install```, and grab credentials from Twitter (look at ```TweetDeleter``` to see how you need your environment configured).
 Run tests with: ```rspec```.

-The program's expecting a JSON file at the project's root.
+The program's expecting a JSON file at the project root.
 That file should contain all archived tweets you wish to destroy.
-You'll need tweet IDs at the top-level of the JSON object, but the rest is up to you.
+You'll need tweet IDs at the top-level of the JSON object but the rest is up to you.
 Like so:

 ```
 {